 This Privacy Notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.

-This Privacy Notice applies to personal information processed by or on behalf of the Practice.
+This Privacy Notice applies to personal information processed by, or on behalf of, the Practice.

-This Notice explains.
+This Notice explains

 Who are we, how do we use your information and who is our Data Protection Officer?